-A wide range of crystalline solids of non-metal form covalent bond between adjacent atoms throughout the crystal and form a giant molecule or large molecules.
+A wide range of crystalline solids of non-metal form covalent bonds between adjacent atoms throughout the crystal and form giant molecules or large molecules.

-- They are insulators as in the case of a diamond but in case of graphite due to free electrons, they conduct electricity and act as a conductor.
+- They are insulators, as in the case of a diamond, but in the case of graphite, due to free electrons, they conduct electricity and act as a conductor.

 Amorphous Solid State

 Amorphous solid-state comprises those solids which have the property of rigidity and incompressibility but to a certain extent.
 They do not have a definite geometrical form or long range of order.
 Examples include glass, rubber, plastic, etc.